yurigbur/QUICforge/README.md

 ## Prerequisites

+- Python3 (>3.8)
+- Aioquic (>0.9.17)
 	1. Pull aioquic
 	2. Checkout a compatible version
 	3. Apply the aioquic.diff
 	4. Follow the install instructions of aioquic
+- Wireshark (>3.5.0) (Optional)

+## Installation / Setup

+If the prerequisites are met the script should run out of the box

+## Usage